tembo-io/website/landing/src/content/docs/product/tembo-stacks/Analytical/data-warehouse.md

+---
+sideBarPosition: 2
+title: Tembo DataWarehouse
+sideBarTitle: Tembo DataWarehouse
+---

-Tembo's DataWarehouse is tuned and configured for data warehouse workloads.
+Tembo DataWarehouse Stack is tuned and configured for data warehouse workloads.
 Extract, Transform and Load data from external sources using extensions.
 Build centralize datastore for analytical and tactical queries.

 ## Container Image